MatuaDoc/OnslowCollege.github.io/12dtc/projman/implications.md

 - Does it meet any societal needs?
 - How do people relate to the outcome?
 - How does it relate to people?

+**Watch**: This video will get you started in your thinking - it talks about the impacts that smartphones are having on society.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/_ANXYDYk36k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Cultural